cjsteigerwald/Print-Queue-Simulation/README.md

 to elapse.
 This count is then added to the current time to initialize the timeServiceEnds field of the Server object.

-<LI>Random-- extends java.utilRandom.
+<LI><a href="https://github.com/cjsteigerwald/Print-Queue-Simulation/blob/master/src/print/Random.java">Random</a>-- extends java.utilRandom.
 Given above.

-<LI>AbstractQueue--an abstract class that extends AbstractCollection and
-Implements Queue interface.

-<LI>Queue--an interface that extends Collection.
+<LI><a href="https://github.com/cjsteigerwald/Print-Queue-Simulation/blob/master/src/print/ClientQueue.java">Queue</a>--an interface that extends Collection.
 Public method include
 enqueue, dequeue, getBack, and getFront.
 You may decide to implement the Queue class differently--it need not be an interface.

-<LI>ArrayQueue--extends AbstractQueue.
-Overrides all methods from the
-AbstractQueue.
+<LI><a href="https://github.com/cjsteigerwald/Print-Queue-Simulation/blob/master/src/print/ClientQueue.java">Client Queue</a>--extends List.

-<LI>Splash screen with which the program begins and an About form which
+<LI><a href="https://github.com/cjsteigerwald/Print-Queue-Simulation/blob/master/src/print/Splash.java">Splash</a> screen with which the program begins and an About form which
 describes the project among other info (copyright, warning, logo, etc.).

 <LI>A sound data structure of the Person class to hold the preference data.
 This could be an array, ArrayList, LinkedList (preferable), HashMap, or any other structure you desire.

-<LI>Javadocs, description of the program, and comments, comments everywhere.
+<LI><a href="https://github.com/cjsteigerwald/Print-Queue-Simulation/tree/master/dist/javadoc">Javadocs</a>, description of the program, and comments, comments everywhere.

 <LI>Menus that synchronize with corresponding buttons and with at least the
 following menu choices:
 <UL>
-<LI>File with Open, Clear, Print, and Exit menu items.
+<LI>File with Open, Clear, Print, Save, and Exit menu items.
 <LI>Statistics displaying all averages
 <LI>Help with About menu item for an About form.
 </UL>